Loftus Charitable Trust

 The trust makes grants to:

-- Both organizations and individuals
+- Both organisations and individuals

 - Projects supporting children/young people, elderly people, and people with disabilities within Jewish communities